RongkunWang/NSWCalibration/README.md

-# NSW Calibration
+# NSWCalibration

-This is a repository of calibration scripts which need libraries from multiple NSW DAQ repos.

-# General info and dependencies

-## About NSWCalibration
+## Intro

 Calibration/configuration module is tied to the input file of .json format to manage data writing and further processing(plotting).
 Input file contains all data output paths, default names of the OPC server and communication port, self location path, channel mask and trimmer register json files, and desired default configuration .json file, etc.

-**Mandatory**
+**Mandatory!**

 NSWCalibration has dependencies on the NSWConfiguration libraries of _UaoClientForOpcUa_ and _NSWConfiguration_ - thus installation of NSWConfiguration is a pre-requisite.
+In long-term perspective a standalone build should be available.

-# Installation
+## Installation

 Move to the directory where NSWConfiguration is installed and:

 ```bash
 git clone --recursive https://:@gitlab.cern.ch:8443/atlas-muon-nsw-daq/NSWCalibration.git
 ```
-Now there sould be this structure in your work directory
+Now there sould be this structure in your work directory, before compilation:

-ll path/to/work/dir/
-CMakeLists.txt
+* CMakeLists.txt
-NSWConfiguration
+* NSWConfiguration
-NSWCalibration
+* NSWCalibration

-and later just do:
+Next step is to compile both sw with following commands:

 ```bash
 cmake_config